Jupiter Community High School: Academics

 Jupiter High School is host to a wide variety of Magnet school programs, accredited by the State of Florida Department of Education.
 They include the Jupiter Environmental Research and Field Studies Academy, Engineering Technology Academy, Medical Academy, and the Criminal Justice Academy.
 In addition to magnet programs the school also offers 30 AP courses, and a wide variety of fine arts, and diverse academic electives.

 Clubs and extracurricular activities

 Jupiter High School is host to over 100 registered student organizations.
 Many of Jupiter High School's clubs have competed and won at State and National levels such as: lacrosse, rugby, softball, baseball, flag football, debate, drama, the competitive robotics team, state-ranked marching band, and the nationally ranked table tennis team.
 The marching band, Spirit of Jupiter won the championship title for class 3A in 2014 and 2021 and for class 4A in 2015 and 2016 at the Florida Marching Band Championships.
 The Winterguard won 4th place in class Elite A at the 2015 Winter Guard International championships in Dayton, Ohio.
 The table tennis team has won state and national acclaim from various sources.

+In 2023 the JHS chorus was selected to perform at Disney's candlelight service at epcot in Orlando Florida.